twindb/backup/README.rst

     :alt: Updates

 TwinDB Backup is a multipurpose tool for backing up MySQL database and regular files/directories on the file system.
-It can store backup copies on a remote SSH server, Amazon S3 or Google Cloud Storage.
+It can store backup copies on a remote SSH server, Amazon S3, Azure Blob Storage, or Google Cloud Storage.

 TwinDB Backup accepts a backup copy stream from any of supported sources (MySQL Server, Percona Server, Percona XtraDB Cluster, or file system)